firstcontributions/first-contributions/additional-material/git_workflow_scenarios/configuring-git.md

 ### Repository Config

 As the name says, these configurations are scoped to your current repository.
-If you want to commit to a particular repository, say, a work related project, with your company's email, then you could use this method.
+If you want to commit to a particular repository, say, a work-related project, with your company's email, then you could use this method.

 To store something in the repository config, you use the `config` command  by emitting the `--global` flag as follows: